Guide: docker compose

 Docker Compose

-In this scenario, we have to maintain a docker-compose file and we want to be sure that we always use the newest docker images available.
+In this scenario, we have to maintain a docker-compose file and we want to be sure that we always use the latest available docker.

 Requirement